rijs/docs/architecture.md

 * [**Server Side Rendering**:](https://github.com/rijs/ssr) This registers a middleware on your server to expand any Custom Elements using the same components logic and available resources at the time before sending the page to the client.

 * [**Resources Directory**:](https://github.com/rijs/resdir) On startup, this will load resources in your `/resources` directory so you do not have to require and register each file manually.

-* [**Live Reload**:](https://github.com/rijs/live) During development, this will watch for any changes in your resources folder and reregister it on change.
+During development, this will watch for any changes in your resources folder and reregister it on change.
 So if you change a component implementation, or a component CSS, it will automatically be reflected in the client without any refreshes.

 * [**Virtual DOM**:](https://github.com/rijs/virtual) This does not acutally exist, but I just added it as an example of how trivial it would be to tack a module on the end of your rendering pipeline that captured the component output, diffed it, then applied the changes.
 Note that I have no need or intention of actually building this because I think HTML churn can be mostly solved by writing idempotent components with micro-libraries like [once](https://github.com/utilise/utilise#--once).